-Managing Application Files
+Selecting Application Files

-You can copy and move files between applications, delete them from applications, and refresh synonyms in applications.
+You can copy and paste files between applications, delete them from applications, and refresh synonyms in applications.
 You can also copy, move, or delete subfolders from one application to another.
-The subfolders will be copied, moved, or deleted with all of its files and all of its own subfolders.
+The subfolders will be copied, moved, or deleted with all of their files and all of their own subfolders.

-Procedure: How to Manage Application Files
+Procedure: How to Copy, Cut, Paste, and Delete Application Files

-- 1. From the Web Console menu bar, click Applications. - 2.
-Right-click an application folder and select Manage Files.
+- 1. From the Web Console sidebar, click Applications. - 2.
+Click an application folder to open it in the file panel. - 3.
+On the file panel, you can select one or more files.